 Also, being able to keep track of what is the relative major/minor scale of the key you’re in will allow you to move between major and minor more seamlessly.

 Practicing – Studying your instrument while following the circle of fifths is a bulletproof method if you want to cover that exercise in all 12 keys.

 By repeating whatever it is you’re playing (it could be a scale, arpeggios, a musical phrase, a chord progression, etc.) and cycling through the keys according to the circle of fifths, you’re making yourself comfortable with that vocabulary in every key, which in the long term should make you a much more complete musician in general.

-It is understandable that it can seem a little overwhelming when you start studying it, but after getting comfortable with moving in fifths and in fourths, it all becomes very intuitive.
+Like any other new music theory concept, it can seem a little overwhelming when you start studying it, but after getting comfortable with moving in fifths and in fourths, it all becomes very intuitive.